Matrix product state approach to lossy boson sampling and noisy IQP sampling: Classical simulation of lossy boson sampling

+The corresponding reduced density matrix also factorizes, allowing us to compute the approximate Schmidt spectrum directly.
+We estimate the required bond dimension as the smallest $\chi$ for which the retained eigenvalues have cumulative weight at least $0.99$, equivalently corresponding to the local discarded-weight threshold $\epsilon_\chi^{(l)}=0.01$.
+The detailed procedure is given in Appendix~\ref{appendix: subsection bond dimension analysis algorithm}.

+We validate this approximation against exact bond-dimension calculations for Haar-random interferometers with $N\leq14$ in Appendix~\ref{appendix: subsection comparison between exact and est case}.
+Within the tested regime, the approximate and exact estimates show consistent behavior, with the approximate estimate being slightly larger for the Haar-random instances considered.
+We therefore use the approximate canonical-mode model as a finite-size resource proxy.
+Its apparent conservativeness is established only for the tested Haar-random instances, and we do not claim that this ordering holds universally or for the experimentally motivated architecture.

+These estimates characterize only the resource requirements of the present MPS method.
+They should not be interpreted as a boundary for classical simulability by all algorithms; in some regimes, methods such as the Clifford--Clifford algorithm may be more efficient ~\cite{clifford2018classical,clifford2020faster}.

+We present the numerical results in Fig.~\ref{fig:numerical_analysis}, comparing two interferometer families to illustrate how the required bond dimension depends on the circuit structure.
+Panel~(a) uses Haar-random interferometers with $M=N^2$.
+Panel~(b) uses representative unitaries constructed from the interferometer architecture of Ref.~\cite{zhong2020quantum}, although that experiment implements GBS.
+Because this architecture permits only mode numbers that are twice a perfect square, for each $N$ we choose the allowed mode number closest to $N^2$.
+We distribute the $N$ input photons as evenly as possible between the two halves of the interferometer and place them near the centers of the corresponding mode blocks, which produces relatively large entanglement within this architecture.

+Figure~\ref{fig:numerical_analysis} shows that the estimated resource requirement of the present MPS method depends strongly on both the transmission rate and the interferometer structure.
+Photon loss substantially reduces the required bond dimension, while the experimentally motivated architecture in panel~(b) generally requires fewer resources than the Haar-random interferometers in panel~(a).
+For example, at $N=40$ and $\eta=0.5$, the estimated bond dimension decreases from approximately $10^7$ to below $10^6$, corresponding to factors of approximately $10^2$ and $10^3$ in the leading memory and tensor-update cost estimates, respectively.

-According to the required bond dimension, the memory complexity of the circuit can be estimated as shown in Fig.~\ref{fig:numerical_analysis}(d)--(f)~\cite{oh2024classical}.
-Assuming that each complex number requires 8 bytes, the memory usage can be estimated as the total number of elements multiplied by 8 bytes:
+According to the required bond dimension, the corresponding MPS tensor-storage requirement can be estimated as shown in Fig.~\ref{fig:numerical_analysis}(c)--(d)~\cite{oh2024classical}.
+For the single-photon boson-sampling instances considered here, we use the local Hilbert-space dimension $d=N+1$.
+Assuming single-precision complex storage, corresponding to $8$ bytes per complex number, the memory requirement is estimated as

-Here, when the input state of boson sampling is $N$ single photons, the local Hilbert space dimension can be considered as $N+1$ in the general case.
+To provide concrete reference points for the memory-based feasibility of the present direct MPS method, we identify representative instances with terabyte-, petabyte-, and exabyte-scale storage requirements in Fig.~\ref{fig:numerical_analysis}(c).
+The points $(N,\eta)=(40,0.21)$ and $(30,0.26)$ require approximately $1\,\rm{TB}$ of tensor storage.
+We therefore regard these instances as memory-feasible on a sufficiently equipped computing server, although this estimate alone does not guarantee a practical runtime.